Disarming Toxic Empire

 “Disarming Toxic Empire” will bring fresh, transnational, and interdisciplinary approaches to peace, nuclear disarmament, and environmental justice.
 Participants will consider and contest the unjust, imperial histories and geographies of nuclear testing, production, storage, and weaponry.
 The conference will bring together academics, advocates, and artists working through intergenerational channels of memory and justice to respond to nuclear toxicity in all its forms and manifestations, in sites ranging from the Navajo Nation and the Pacific Islands to Japan, North Africa, and Ghana.

-The conference will open with a keynote address by 2017 Nobel Peace Prize recipient Beatrice Fihn on “Mobilizing Civil Society to Prohibit and Eliminate Nuclear Weapons.”
+The conference will open with a keynote address by 2017 Nobel Peace Prize winner Beatrice Fihn, former executive director of the International Campaign to Abolish Nuclear Weapons (ICAN).
 It will end with a performance of A Body in Fukushima by the movement–based interdisciplinary artist Eiko Otake.
-In between, scholars and activists from around the world will provide analyses of historical and ongoing atomic threats and landscapes.
-The conference is free and open to the public.
-View the full schedule.

 Hosted by the Sissy Farenthold Fund for Peace and Social Justice of the Rapoport Center, the conference is a collaborative effort among many institutions at the University of Texas and beyond.
 Fihn’s keynote event is sponsored by the Swedish Excellence Endowment, the Barbro Osher Pro Suecia Foundation Excellence Endowment, and Texas Global.